husseinhafez1/Lumina/README.md

 Each pair in `res/` covers one technique, roughly in the order the concepts stack on top of each other.

 ### `basic` — Vertex colors
-As bare as it gets.
 The vertex shader passes a per-vertex `vec3` color through; the fragment shader outputs it unchanged.
 No transforms, no lighting.

 ### `texture` — Texture mapping
 Adds UV coordinates and two `sampler2D` uniforms.
 The fragment shader blends them 80/20 with `mix()`.
 Still no 3D transforms — positions go straight to clip space.